 How to strike the best deal and save money on your Rent Review clause

 Leases that are longer than 3 years usually contain Rent Review clauses.
 These do what they say on the tin.
-Namely they allow the Landlord to initiate a review of the amount of rent at set 3 or 5 yearly intervals.
+Namely they allow the Landlord to review the amount of rent at set 3 or 5 yearly intervals.
 Here are some basic tips:

 - You don’t want to be negotiating with your Landlord every 3 years so push the reviews out to every 5 years if you can.

 - Of all the clauses in your lease the Rent Review clause is the one to quiz your own lawyer about and ensure you get the best terms.
 It is potentially an expensive minefield if you don’t involve an expert.

 - In particular, make sure you fully understand the basis on which your rent will be reviewed.
 Is it calculated by comparing like properties in the same area (open market) or linked to retail price index ( inflation basis)?

 Can you legally use the premises as a salon?